 For these charter boats this is their time to shine, especially during the evening yacht hops where each boat is dressed up by the crew in theme and welcome charter brokers and managers aboard to sample what a fun night aboard would be like for potential charter clients.

-The yachts participating in Tuesday night’s yacht hop included Newvida, a 160-foot Delta who had an Arabian Nights theme complete with multiple flavored hookahs and a fire breathing crewmember; charter favorite Ohana, a 154-foot Admiral had a jungle theme; Encore, a 150-foot Trinity really put on the Ritz with a Roaring 20s theme and Lady J, a 142-foot Palmer Johnson turned their aft deck into a circus with crewmembers dressing up as a lion, ring master and even a bearded lady.
+The yachts participating in Tuesday night’s yacht hop included Newvida, a 160-foot Delta who had an Arabian Nights theme complete with multiple flavoured hookahs and a fire breathing crew member; charter favourite Ohana, a 154-foot Admiral had a jungle theme; Encore, a 150-foot Trinity really put on the Ritz with a Roaring 20s theme and Lady J, a 142-foot Palmer Johnson turned their aft deck into a circus with crew members dressing up as a lion, ring master and even a bearded lady.
 You could even have your fortune read on the main deck and your photo taken in a photo booth and there was a popcorn machine for those walking the docks.

 Food being such an important part of the charter experience, no charter show would be complete without a chef’s competition.

 The boats were divided into two groups according to size.
 In the Premier Class, the smaller yachts (below 99 feet) were tasked with preparing a New England seafood chowder using fresh local ingredients.
 Show attendees were invited to visit every competing yacht to taste each chef’s creation to decide their favourite and then casting their ballot.
 Winning chef Megan of S/Y Destiny won for her first ever attempt at chowder.

 The Grand Class competitors (yachts 100 feet and above), received a mystery basket the morning of the competition which contained local, seasonal ingredients for their use.
 The judging was done by local restaurant chefs and took place in the main show area with the chefs bringing their completed dishes from their galleys.